clintjedwards/gofer/README.md

 [![docs site][website-badge]][website-url]
 [![project status][project-status]][project-status]

-Gofer is an opinionated, cloud-native, container-focused, continuous thing do-er.
-It focuses on simplicity and usability for both developers and ops.

-You deploy it as a single static binary service, pass it declarative configurations written in real programming languages, and watch as it automatically handles periodic scheduling of your automation workloads.

-Gofer runs your workloads on whatever your choice of container scheduler: Nomad, K8s, Local Docker.

-It's purpose is to run short term jobs such as: code linters, build tools, tests, port-scanners, ETL tooling and anything else you can package into a Docker container and run as a result of some other event happening.
+Gofer is an opinionated, streamlined automation engine designed for the cloud-native era.
+It specializes in executing your custom scripts in a containerized environment, making it versatile for both developers and operations teams.
+Deploy Gofer effortlessly as a single static binary, and manage it using expressive, declarative configurations written in real programming languages.
+Once set up, Gofer takes care of scheduling and running your automation tasks—be it on Nomad, Kubernetes, or even Local Docker.

+Its primary function is to execute short-term jobs like code linting, build automation, testing, port scanning, ETL operations, or any task you can containerize and trigger based on events.

 ## Features:

-- Deploy Gofer as a single static binary, manage Gofer through the included command line interface.
+- **Simple Deployment**: Install Gofer effortlessly with a single static binary and manage it through its intuitive command-line interface.
-- Write your pipelines in a programming language you're familiar with; stop cobbling together unfamiliar yaml. (**Go** or **Rust** for now).
+- **Language Flexibility**: Craft your pipelines in programming languages you're already comfortable with, such as Go or Rust—no more wrestling with unfamiliar YAML.
-- Test and run your pipelines locally; No more <i>"commit it and see"</i> testing.
+- **Local Testing**: Validate and run your pipelines locally, eliminating the guesswork of "commit and see" testing.
-- Pluggable: Write your own extensions, backends, and more in any language (through GRPC).
+- **Extensible Architecture**: Easily extend Gofer's capabilities by writing your own plugins, backends, and more, in any language via gRPC.
-- Included Object and Secret store.
+- **Built-In Storage**: Comes with an integrated Object and Secret store for your convenience.
-- DAG(Directed Acyclic Graph) support.
+- **DAG Support**: Harness the power of Directed Acyclic Graphs (DAGs) for complex workflow automation.
-- Reliability tooling: Automatically version, Blue/Green deploy, and [canary][canarying-url] deploy updated versions of your pipelines.
+- **Robust Reliability**: Automatic versioning, Blue/Green deployments, and canary releases ensure the stability and dependability of your pipelines.

 ## Demo: